snadi/snadi.github.io/pages/WritingPapers.md

 # Writing Academic Papers

-This page lists my paper-writing preferences.
+This page discusses my preferences when it comes to writing papers.
+It is more focused on paper structuring and collaboration, as opposed to lower-level writing tips.
 It is not meant to be a golden standard in any way, and I do not claim that my preferences are the *right* way to do anything.
-This is primarily meant for my students -- specifically, to avoid having to repeat myself every time I start working with a new student.
-However, if you this information useful, or want to use a similar setup, please go ahead!
+This is primarily meant for my students -- specifically, to avoid having to repeat myself every time I start working with a new student (inspired by [Claire Le Goues'](https://clairelegoues.com/2016/08/23/things-i-keep-repeating-about-writing/) post a while back).
+However, if you find this information useful, or want to use a similar setup, please go ahead!
 I will update this as I think of more points (or maybe find strong reasons to do things in another way down the road).

 ## Setup & Directory Structure